Char G1: Char G1P

 On 6 June 1937, the project was considered by the Conseil Supérieur de la Guerre as a possible battle tank to equip the future Divisions Cuirassées, the armoured divisions of the Infantry.
 During 1937 and 1938, the company rebuilt the vehicle, changing the suspension and cooperating with ARL to install a 280 hp Hispano-Suiza engine.
 Pictures show this rebuilt design had six large road wheels per side.
-Besides the hull armament, the placement of an APX4 turret, armed with a 47 mm SA35 gun, was ordered by the commission on 24 May 1938, together with the placement of a radio set.
+Besides the hull armament, the placement of an APX4 turret, armed with a 47 mm SA 35 gun, was ordered by the commission on 24 May 1938, together with the placement of a radio set.
 The dimensions of the prototype were also slightly changed: the width decreased from 2.94 m to 2.92 m and the height from 2,76 to 2.73.
 The larger turret was partly compensated by decreasing hull height from 183 to 174 cm.

 In early 1939, the commission still was considering whether to order about 250 vehicles.
 During this time SEAM experienced severe financial difficulties, however.
 When in July 1938 new specifications called for a main 75 mm armament in the turret, the company was unable to finance a completely redesigned vehicle; the existing prototype could not easily be adapted and its transmission had already shown to be overloaded by earlier weight increases.
 The company appealed to the ARL workshop to assist, and the Conseil Consultatif de l'Armement ordered on 19 January that ARL should comply, and SEAM transferred the prototype ARL for installation of an ARL 3 turret on a widened superstructure.
 When war broke out on 10 September 1939, this development was suspended.
 On 22 December 1939 it was restarted but merely as a technology demonstrator; at the time of the Fall of France the vehicle was still unfinished and without turret, though it was the only offshoot of the Char G1 project to near completion or even to be in a running condition.